Diplacusis Dysharmonica - Pitch Mapping Skew/Distortion

 Prepare an audio patch cable that has an inline momentary switch to select which ear receives a (common) pitch played on a keyboard (synthesizer).

-We've found that a pure tone (bass flute or organ flute) patch works best since any overtones/partials can confuse the pitch perception.
+We've found that a pure tone (bass flute or organ flute -- closest to a pure sine wave) patch works best since any overtones/partials can confuse the pitch perception.

 This depends on the musical training of the subject to discern the relative pitch perceived in the bad ear.